alejduin/torre-technical-test/README.md

 <br />

-Hi, I'm [Jhony Alejandro Hernandez Duin](https://www.linkedin.com/in/jhony-alejandro-hernandez-duin/), a passionate self-taught Full Stack software developer and a freelance software engineer from Venezuela.
+Hi, I'm [Jhony Alejandro Hernandez Duin](https://www.linkedin.com/in/jhony-alejandro-hernandez-duin/), a passionate self-taught Full Stack software developer and software engineer from Venezuela.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 This time I've been working on an angular based web app with data from torre.co APIs.